SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

 ## Configuration

 `$GLOBALS['egSBLBreadcrumbTrailStyleClass']` is used to assign a styling class to the breadcrumb trail.
+`$GLOBALS['egSBLBreadcrumbDividerStyleClass']` is used to assign a divider styling class.

 `$GLOBALS['egSBLTryToFindClosestDescendant']` if enabled SBL will try to find the closest descendant (it will not work for subpages due to missing annotation information).